debian-pi/raspbian-ua-netinst/BUILD.md

 raspbian-ua-netinst build instructions
 ======================================

+_Note: The following notes are also implemented in `./autobuild.sh`.
+If you like to use Docker, use `./autobuild-docker.sh` instead._

 To create an image yourself, you need to have various packages installed on the host machine.
 On a Debian system those are the following, excluding packages with priority essential and required:
 - git